 Good sources: Table salt; seafood; milk; meat; eggs.

-Sulphur is found in all body tissues.
-It is important in the formation of cartilage and of hair and nails.
-Major sources of sulphur are three of the amino acids that make up protein.
-We also get small amounts from pantothenic acid, thiamin and biotin.
+Sulfur is found in all body tissues.
+It is important in the formation of cartilage, hair, and nails.
+Major sources of sulfur are three of the amino acids that make up protein.
+We also get small amounts from pantothenic acid, thiamin, and biotin.
 There is no RDA for this mineral.
-If your diet has adequate animal protein, there will be no sulphur deficiency, since it is easily obtained from such foods.
-Sulphur content of vegetable protein varies.
+If your diet has adequate animal protein, there will be no sulfur deficiency since it is easily obtained from such foods.
+The sulfur content of vegetable protein varies.

 Main roles: Component of active tissue compound and cartilage.

-Deficiency symptoms: Related to deficiency of sulpur amino acids.
+Deficiency symptoms: Related to deficiency of sulfur amino acids.

 Good sources: Protein foods.

 The RDA for iron for most children and males is 10 milligrams.
-Male adolescents and woman of childbearing age need 18 mg of iron a day, an amount that may be difficult to obtain in certain countries.
-To meet the increased need for iron during pregnancy, 30 – 60 mg daily of supplementary iron is recommended.
+Male adolescents and women of childbearing age need 18 mg of iron daily, which may be difficult to obtain in certain countries.
+To meet the increased need for iron during pregnancy, 30 – 60 mg of supplementary iron is recommended daily.

 The high rate of iron deficiency is caused in part by the body’s ability to absorb only an average of about 10 percent of the iron we consume.
-Also to blame is the trend away from good dietary sources of iron such as meat, fish and poultry from which 20 percent of iron can be absorbed – toward vegetarian diets, since only two to five percent of iron from plant foods can be absorbed.
-When we eat a balanced diet of animal and plant foods, the animal foods increase the absorbability of iron in the plant foods.
+Also to blame is the trend away from good dietary sources of iron such as meat, fish, and poultry, from which 20 percent of iron can be absorbed, toward vegetarian diets.
+Only two to five percent of iron from plant foods can be absorbed.
+When we eat a balanced diet of animal and plant foods, animal foods increase the absorbability of iron in plant foods.
 Thus, we wind up with an average of about 10 percent of the iron absorbed from a balanced meal.